c2FmZQ/tlsproxy/README.md

 # TLS Termination Proxy

-This repo contains a simple lightweight [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP or HTTP servers and server names concurrently on the same port.
+TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP or HTTP servers, and any number of server names concurrently on the same port.

 Its functionality is similar to an [stunnel](https://www.stunnel.org/) server, but without the need to configure and run [certbot](https://certbot.eff.org/) separately.

-It is intended to work smoothly with [c2fmzq-server](https://github.com/c2FmZQ/c2FmZQ), and should also work with most other servers.
+TLSPROXY can also be used as a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for HTTP(S) services, and optionally control access to these services with user authentication and authorization.

 Overview of features: